IdotMaster1/abbix-coin/README.md

 ## AbbixCoin
 A cryptocurrency written in C++ for learning purposes
 <br>
-**DISCLAIMER**: It is not designed for the market, it is not secure and doesn't have a server
+**DISCLAIMER**: It is not designed for the market, it is not secure and doesn't have many peers